 Healthcare Reform legislation passed on March 23, 2010 included several provisions with potential implications for the State of Alaska Retiree Health Plan liability.
-Buck evaluated the impact due to the following provisions; however, none of the impacts have been included in the valuation results.
+Buck evaluated the impact due to the following provisions; however, only the Patient Centered Outcomes Research Institute fee impact has been included in the valuation results as part of the administrative fee.